 Generic Name: metronidazole

-Note: This document contains side effect information about metronidazole.
-Some of the dosage forms listed on this page may not apply to the brand name Flagyl IV.
+Note: This page contains information about the side effects of metronidazole.
+Some of the dosage forms included on this document may not apply to the brand name Flagyl IV.

-Some side effects of Flagyl IV may not be reported.
-Always consult your doctor or healthcare specialist for medical advice.
-You may also report side effects to the FDA.
+Not all side effects for Flagyl IV may be reported.
+You should always consult a doctor or healthcare professional for medical advice.
+Side effects can be reported to the FDA here.

 For the Consumer

 Applies to metronidazole: oral capsule, oral suspension, oral tablet, oral tablet extended release

 In addition to its needed effects, some unwanted effects may be caused by metronidazole (the active ingredient contained in Flagyl IV).
 In the event that any of these side effects do occur, they may require medical attention.

 You should check with your doctor immediately if any of these side effects occur when taking metronidazole:More common

 - burning, numbness, tingling, or painful sensations in the hands or feet

 - slurred speech